pradum97/pradum97/README.md

 ### Hi there! 👋

-I'm Pradum Kumar, a passionate software developer with a knack for turning lines of code into functional and efficient software solutions.
+I'm Pradum Kumar, a passionate full stack developer with a knack for turning lines of code into functional and efficient software solutions.

 #### 🌟 What I Love: